 Meet the Staff

-Ellen joined JWF as its Executive Director in January 2015.
-With over two decades of leadership in the non-profit sector and a strong commitment to the Jewish community, Ellen comes to JWF with experience in grants, board development, program administration, volunteer management, community outreach and advocacy.
+Ellen Carmell joined the Jewish Women's Foundation of Metropolitan Chicago (JWF) as its Executive Director in January 2015, bringing to her role over two decades of leadership in the non-profit sector and a strong commitment to the Jewish community.

-Prior to JWF, Ellen was Director of the Bridging America Project at AJC (American Jewish Committee) where she was responsible for the strategy, operations and finances of a national initiative to strengthen Latino-Jewish relations and advance immigration reform.
+Prior to JWF, Ellen was Director of the Bridging America Project at AJC (American Jewish Committee) a national initiative, supported by the Ford Foundation, to strengthen Latino-Jewish relations and advance immigration reform.

-Ellen began her career as a museum educator and was the first Director of Education at the Terra Museum of American Art in Chicago.
-After many years as a museum professional and active lay leader, she decided to launch her "Encore Career" by putting her passions to work for the greater good -- devoting the second act of her professional life to social change within a Jewish context.
+Ellen began her career as a museum educator and after many years as a museum professional and active lay leader, she decided to launch her "Encore Career" by putting her passions to work for the greater good - devoting the second act of her professional life to social change within a Jewish context.

 Ellen has been involved with Facing History and Ourselves for over 25 years and currently serves on its Board of Directors, Committee on Governance, and Chicago Advisory Board as a past Chair.
 She also served in numerous lay leader positions at Temple Beth-El in Northbrook.